Updated to take account of the new financial assistance rules under the Companies Act 2006.

 This is one of a series of quick guides, see Quick guides.

-This quick guide also links to a multi-jurisdictional guide to finance and a detailed note on corporate loan facilities in the United States.
+This quick guide also links to a global guide to finance and a detailed note on corporate loan facilities in the United States.

 Why is the choice of loan important?

 Each type of loan has particular characteristics which suit different purposes, for example, short-term borrowing or finance for a large acquisition.
 Companies need to make sure that the loan they are taking out is suitable for the purpose of the borrowing.